joinpursuit/Pursuit-Core-DSA/lessons/dynamic_array_amortized_time/README.md

 | `4`   | `1230 + (4 * 64)` | `1486`                          | `70`    |
 | `5`   | `1230 + (5 * 64)` | `1550`                          | `10`    |

-Accessing elements in an array by index is a constant time operation because because computers are really good at math and it takes them not time to calculate the location of an element in an array knowing the address at which the array start and the size of the elements.
+Accessing elements in an array by index is a constant time operation because computers are really good at math and it takes them no time to calculate the location of an element in an array knowing the address at which the array start and the size of the elements.
 Its simple multiplication.

 ![array element addresses](./assets/array-addresses.png)